Strong Normalisation for Asynchronous Effects: : A Core Calculus for Asynchronous Algebraic Effects

-The effect annotations $\o$ and $\i$ are drawn from sets $O$ and $I$, where $O \defeq \mathcal{P}(\Sigma)$ and $I$ is defined as a fixed point of the (set) functor $\Phi$ given on objects by $\Phi (X) \defeq \sig \Rightarrow (O \times X)_\bot$, where the lifting operation $(-)_\bot$ is given by disjoint union $(-) \cupdot \{\bot\}$.
-For defining the calculus, both the least (an inductive definition) and the greatest fixed point (a coinductive definition) of $\Phi$ work.
-While the latter is needed to assign types to recursive examples, we demonstrate in \cref{sec:sn-parallel} that the former is useful for proving strong normalisation of parallel processes in the absence of recursive features.
-Each $\i \in I$ is a nesting of partial mappings of pairs of $O$- and $I$-annotations to names in $\sig$---these classify the possible effects of the interrupt handler code associated with a given interrupt name.
+The effect annotations $\o$ and $\i$ are drawn from sets $O$ and $I$, where $O \defeq \mathcal{P}(\Sigma)$ and $I$ is defined as a fixed point of the (set) functor $\Phi : \mathsf{Set} \to \mathsf{Set}$, which is given on objects by $\Phi (Z) \defeq \Sigma \Rightarrow (O \times Z)_\bot$, where $\Rightarrow$ denotes a set of functions and $(-)_\bot$ is the lifting operation given by disjoint union $(-) \cupdot \{\bot\}$.
+Intuitively, with $I$ defined as a fixed point of $\Phi$, each $\i \in I$ is a nesting of partial mappings of names in $\Sigma$ to pairs of $O$- and $I$-annotations---these classify the possible effects of the interrupt handler code associated with a given interrupt name by some interrupt handler.
+For defining the \lambdaAEff-calculus, both the least fixed point (an inductive definition) and the greatest fixed point (a coinductive definition) of $\Phi$ work.
+The least fixed point of $\Phi$ gives us annotations $\i$ with finite depth, and the greatest fixed point gives us annotations $\i$ with possibly infinite depth.
+While the latter is needed to assign types to recursive examples (see \cref{sec:sn-reinstallable}), we demonstrate in \cref{sec:sn-parallel} that the former is useful for proving strong normalisation of parallel processes in the absence of recursive features.

 We write $\i\, (\op_i) = (\o_i,\i_i)$ to mean that the annotation $\i$ maps $\op_i$ to $(\o_i,\i_i)$.
-These sets of effect annotations naturally carry partial orders, with $\order{O}$ given by subset inclusion and $\order{I}$ defined (co)recursively point-wise.
-These partial orders in turn induce component-wise a partial order on the product $O \times I$, written $\order{O \times I}$ and used in sub-effecting.
-The effect annotations also support an action of operations:
+These sets of effect annotations naturally carry partial orders, with $\order{O}$ given by subset inclusion and $\order{I}$ defined (co)recursively pointwise.
+These partial orders in turn induce component-wise a partial order on the product set $O \times I$, written $\order{O \times I}$ and used in the sub-effecting rule.